 Have you heard about the Internet of Things and telematics?
 Maybe.
 Do you think it has anything to do with your business?
 Hardly.
-Here are just a few examples of how you can use a sensor monitoring system in Sri Lanka:
+Here are just a few examples of how you can use a sensor monitoring system:

 - For example, you have a house, warehouse, production facility, or office.
 At the end of each month, you look at water and electricity counters to make payments.

-HAZER – the sensor monitoring system designed for Sri Lanka – brings all these and a thousand more sensors on a single screen of your laptop or smartphone (we wrote about it some time ago).
+HAZER – the sensor monitoring system – brings all these and a thousand more sensors on a single screen of your laptop or smartphone (we wrote about it some time ago).
 HAZER 2.0 makes the process of sensor and counter monitoring even more efficient and convenient.
 And here’s why.

 HAZER Mobile Pro

 HAZER mobile app becomes HAZER Mobile Pro!
-It means that the most powerful sensor monitoring system in Sri Lanka starts running at full capacity on your mobile.
+It means that the most powerful sensor monitoring system starts running at full capacity on your mobile.

 Fully synced with Hazer V2 web platform